solana-foundation/developer-content/content/courses/program-optimization/program-configuration.md

   - Create an admin-only instruction to set up a program account that can be used to store program configuration values
 description:
-  "How to create distinct environments, feature flags and admin-only instructions in your Solana programs."
+  "Create distinct environments, feature flags and admin-only instructions."
 ---

 ## Summary